ArnoCan/utalm/src/utalm-bash/README.md

   Installs in home-directory.
 The files.conf and directories.conf contain a list of changes.

-***Package - rpm***
+***Package - tgz-devel***
-* Download rpm
+* Download tgz
-* Install rpm, default is "/usr/share/libutalm-bash-<version>.<arch>"
-* Either use form install directory, or call "install.sh" in install root for installation to your HOME.

-***Package - rpm-devel***
-* Download rpm-devel
+* Unpack tgz.
-* Install rpm-devel, default is "/usr/share/libutalm-bash-devel-<version>.<arch>"
-* Either use form install directory, or call "install-devel.sh" in install root for installation to your HOME.
+* Call install.sh in main directory.
+  Installs in home-directory.
+The files.conf and directories.conf contain a list of changes.

 ***Sources***
 * Download zip-file, or clone from github.